zed-0xff/ZBBetterFPS/README.md

 ## What It Does

-ZBBetterFPS allows you to reduce the render distance in Project Zomboid, which decreases the number of tiles rendered and can significantly improve FPS performance, especially on lower-end systems or in areas with many objects.
+ZBBetterFPS allows you to optimize FPS performance in Project Zomboid through two configurable options:
+- **Render Distance**: Reduce the number of rendered tiles to improve performance, especially on lower-end systems or in areas with many objects
+- **Uncapped FPS**: Optionally force enable or disable uncapped FPS settings

 ## Features

 - ✅ **FPS optimization**: Reduces the number of rendered tiles to improve performance
+- ✅ **Uncapped FPS control**: Tri-state configuration (Default/Force Uncapped/Force Capped) for uncapped FPS settings
 - ✅ **Runtime patching**: Uses ZombieBuddy to patch the game's render engine at runtime
-- ✅ **Non-intrusive**: Does not modify the `UncappedFPS` global setting
+- ✅ **Configurable**: All settings can be adjusted through the mod options menu

 ## Requirements